scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 Packer
 ^^^^^^

+Packer is used at build-time and enables creating identical machine images targeting multiple machine image formats
+[Packer]_.
-Packer is used at build-time and enables creating identical machine images from a single configuration targeting multiple machine image formats [Packer]_.
-It is a relatively lightweight wrapper around many of the tools described above and below.
-For example, from a single Ubuntu Linux installation configured using shell scripts, we generate a BCE machine image in multiple formats including OVF for VirtualBox and AMI for AWS EC2.
-The Packer script specifies the Ubuntu ISO to install, automatically serves the Debian Installer configuration file over HTTP, and configures the installed OS by copying files and running a shell script.
+For example, we generate a (mostly) uniformly configured BCE machine image in multiple formats including OVF for VirtualBox and AMI for AWS EC2.
+Packer coordinates many of the tools described above and below based on a JSON configuration file.
+This file specifies the Ubuntu ISO to install, a Debian Installer configuration file (which gets served over HTTP), and configures the installed OS by copying files and running a shell script.
 Packer can also readily use Ansible, Puppet, Chef, or Salt (and has a plugin system if you want to use something more exotic).
 Images can be built for many popular platforms, including a variety of local and cloud-based providers.